Medication Summary

 Class Summary

-The HMG-CoA reductase inhibitors, also known as the statins, are used to treat hypercholesterolemia; they are highly efficacious and very well tolerated.
-The statins are highly effective in reducing LDL, total-C, and triglycerides and they increase HDL levels.
-Examples of statins are atorvastatin (Lipitor), simvastatin (Zocor), pravastatin (Pravachol), and pitavastatin (Livalo).
+Lipid lowering agents, specifically the HMG-CoA reductase inhibitors, also known as the statins, are used to treat hypercholesterolemia; they are highly efficacious and very well tolerated.
+The statins are highly effective in reducing low-density lipoprotein cholesterol (LDL-C), total cholesterol, and triglycerides, and they also increase high-density lipoprotein cholesterol (HDL-C) levels.

 Simvastatin (Zocor)

-Inhibits HMG-CoA reductase, which, in turn, inhibits cholesterol synthesis and increases cholesterol metabolism.
-Used to decrease increased cholesterol associated with nephrotic syndrome.
+Simvastatin inhibits HMG-CoA reductase, and this, in turn, inhibits cholesterol synthesis and increases cholesterol metabolism.
+This agent is used to decrease increased cholesterol levels associated with nephrotic syndrome.

 Atorvastatin (Lipitor)

 Atorvastatin can provide up to 60% reduction in LDL-C. It inhibits HMG-CoA reductase, thereby inhibiting cholesterol synthesis and increasing cholesterol metabolism.
-The half-life of atorvastatin and active metabolites is longer than that of all the other statins (ie, approximately 48 h, compared with 3-4 h).
+The half-life of atorvastatin and its active metabolites is longer than those of all the other statins (ie, approximately 48 hours, as opposed to 3-4 hours).
+Atorvastatin is one of the most extensively studied statins, and many long term evidence-based medicine trials support its benefits.

 Pitavastatin (Livalo)

-HMG-CoA reductase inhibitor (statin) indicated for primary or mixed hyperlipidemia.
-In clinical trials, 2 mg/d reduced total cholesterol and LDL cholesterol similar to atorvastatin 10 mg/d and simvastatin 20 mg/d.
+Pitavastatin is an HMG-CoA reductase inhibitor (statin) indicated for primary or mixed hyperlipidemia.
+In clinical trials, pitavastatin 2 mg/day achieved reductions in total cholesterol and LDL-C similar to those seen with atorvastatin 10 mg/day and simvastatin 20 mg/day.

 Pravastatin (Pravachol)

-Competitively inhibits HMG-CoA reductase, which catalyzes the rate-limiting step in cholesterol synthesis.
+Pravastatin competitively inhibits HMG-CoA reductase, which catalyzes the rate-limiting step in cholesterol synthesis.
+This agent is a good alternative if other statins are not tolerated.

 Class Summary